A Quick Guide to the Project Management Office (PMO)

 1. Organizational Unit PMO/Business Unit PMO/Departmental PMO

-This refers to a PMO created to support projects for a specific business unit or division.
+This refers to a business PMO created to support individual projects for a specific business unit or division.

 The PMO assists with establishing standard processes, training, resource management, governance, operational project support, and human resources utilization.